tml-epfl/llm-adaptive-attacks/README.md

 ## Get attack logs
-The logs of all attacks can be found here in the `logs` folder.
+The logs of all attacks can be found here in the `attack_logs` folder.
 The logs also include all intermediate and final adversarial suffixes.

 ## Trojan detection code